 In this program students earn credit toward graduation by attending lectures, concerts and other University events.
-A complete description of the Cultural Program appears on page 53.

 Demonstrate basic competency in the use of computer technology by passing one of the following:

 All new students or transferring students must take the Computer Competency Test as an entrance test to determine their levels of computer competency.
 Based on the results of the test, students can have the following options: